jomjol/AI-on-the-edge-device-docs/docs/REST-API.md

 # REST API
 Various information is directly accessible over specific REST calls.

-For an up-to-date list search the Github repository for [registered handlers](https://github.com/jomjol/AI-on-the-edge-device/search?q=camuri.uri)

 To use it, just append them to the IP, separated with a `/`, eg. `http://192.168.1.1/json`

+Note: For more detailed information to the REST handler, have a look to the code in the repository: [registered handlers](https://github.com/jomjol/AI-on-the-edge-device/search?q=camuri.uri)

 ## Control
 * ### flow_start